 This capstone seminar is required of all students who plan to graduate with a neuroscience concentration or major.
 The seminar is intended to bring together the knowledge acquired from courses required for, or relevant to, the concentration and major.
 During the course of the semester, each student will submit a critique of a published article and write a research proposal with the assistance of the instructor.
 Oral presentations are given in conjunction with each of these exercises.
-This seminar is limited to juniors or seniors who have taken NEUR 112 and completed two of the three required basic science courses for the concentration.
+Prerequisite: NEUR 112/212, junior standing and completion of two of the three required basic science courses for the concentration.

 This program for senior honors students culminates in the completion of a senior honors research project.
 The research is expected to be on a topic of particular relevance to the student's postgraduate plans.
 Students must select a research advisor from the faculty members in the Neuroscience Program.
 They are expected to have done a thorough bibliographic search of the literature, written a short review paper, and formulated some tentative hypotheses during the spring semester of their junior year.
 Prerequisite: The student must have a 3.33 overall GPA and a 3.5 GPA in the neuroscience core courses and must have completed at least 5 units toward the major.
-Permission must be granted by the director of the Neuroscience Program.
+Permission of neuroscience director.

 See course description for NEUR 497Y.